What is a body corporate?

 I am no longer the Chair so what happens to my BC's BCCG membership?

-If your BCCG membership is a BC membership and you are no longer the BC Chair, the BC continues to be a member.
-You need to alter the contact details for your BC to reflect the new Chair's details: go to Manage My Membership.
+If you stand down as chairperson of your BC your BCCG membership continues.
+You need to alter the contact details for your BC to record the new Chair's details: go to Manage My Membership.
 Make sure you change the email address so that all future communication will go to the new Chair.
-The new Chair can then use the Forgot Password option to reset the password.
+The new Chair can then use the Forgot Password? feature to reset the password.

 I am a casual member but want to be a full financial member, what do I need to do?